Top resources

 Asphalt Maintenance

-Learn more on the surface treatments webpage.
+To learn more, visit the City’s surface treatments webpage.

-Call the Streets Division at 801-535-2345 or report asphalt roadway issues with mySLC.
+To report a road issue, call the Streets Division at 801-535-2345 or use mySLC.

 Concrete Road Maintenance